-Accessibility: While in Malaysia, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+Accessibility: While in Malaysia, individuals with disabilities may find accessibility and accommodation very different from what they find in the United States.
 The 2008 Persons with Disabilities Act recognizes the rights of persons with disabilities to enjoy the benefits of public transport, housing, education, employment, and health care.
 However, there is no penalty for those who do not comply with its provisions.
 For example, there are by-laws to compel new buildings to provide access for persons with disabilities but also loopholes that allow local authorities to exempt compliance.
-The government does not mandate accessibility to transportation for persons with disabilities, and few older public facilities are adapted for such persons.
+The Malaysian government does not mandate accessibility to transportation for persons with disabilities, and few older public facilities are adapted for such persons.
 New government buildings are generally outfitted with a full range of facilities for persons with disabilities.

 MEDICAL FACILITIES AND HEALTH INFORMATION: Medical facilities and services are adequate in the larger cities, where you can find Western-trained doctors.
 The U.S. Embassy can provide a list of English-speaking doctors and hospitals upon request.
 Psychological and psychiatric medical and counseling services are limited.
 Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost thousands of dollars or more.
-Doctors and hospitals often expect immediate cash payment for health services although major credit cards are acceptable at some hospitals in larger cities.
+Doctors and hospitals often expect immediate cash payment for health services, although major credit cards are acceptable at some hospitals in larger cities.

 Malaysian ambulance attendants do not have training equivalent to U.S. standards.
 Callers to Malaysia's "999" emergency number (equivalent to dialing 911 in the United States) are connected to the Red Crescent (a member of the International Federation of Red Cross and Red Crescent Societies), and patients are directed to whichever hospital the dispatcher chooses.
 If you are staying in Malaysia for a long time, and you have known health problems, you should investigate private ambulance services in the area and provide family and close contacts with the direct telephone number(s) of the service you prefer.